What is the difference between gingivitis and periodontitis, their causes, treatment, and prevention

 IV) Plaque-induced gingivitis

-This is the most common type of mild gum disease and as their name shows, gingivitis due to plaque buildup in the gums or gingiva.
+This is the most common type of mild gum disease, and as their name shows, gingivitis is due to plaque buildup in the gums or gingiva.
 The oral unhygienic condition leads bacteria to grow and causes them to red, tender, and bleed.

 V) Non-plaque-induced gingival lesions